Ron Rivera to stick with Taylor Heinicke at QB, hopes injured starters can return after bye

 “I think based on a lot of things that he’s done the last few weeks, yeah, I think that he’s been productive for the most part,” Rivera said.
 “The one area we’ve got to get better on, obviously — and it’s kind of stood out the last few weeks — is we’ve got to be better in the red zone.
-We’ve got to come down and when we get chances to make plays down there, we’ve got to make those plays.”
+We’ve got to come down and, when we get chances to make plays down there, we’ve got to make those plays.”

 Rivera allowed for the possibility of a quarterback change Sunday evening, following Washington’s 17-10 loss to Denver.
-Heinicke had two interceptions in the loss, and the offense, again, struggled to finish drives.
+Heinicke had two interceptions in the loss, as the offense again struggled to finish drives.

-In its last two losses, to the Broncos and Green Bay Packers, Washington scored on only two of its 12 trips inside its opponent’s 30-yard line.
-On the other eight drives, Washington has had three blocked field goals, two interceptions and five turnovers on downs.
+In its last two losses, to the Broncos and Green Bay Packers, Washington scored on only three of its 13 trips inside its opponent’s 30-yard line.
+On the other 10 drives, Washington has had three blocked field goals, two interceptions and five turnovers on downs.

 Yet in its first six games of the season, Washington scored on 21 of its 24 trips inside the 30.